 The city of Coral Gables is known for its luxurious old-world residential community as well as its vibrant financial and commercial district.
-It has a population of 49,700 and a total area of 37.31 square miles, with 12.93 square miles of land and 24.38 square miles of water.
+It has a population of 49,700 and a total area of 37.31 square miles, around 65% of which is water.

 Snapper Creek is a neighborhood that shares its name with a creek that opens into the Biscayne Bay from the Everglades.
 Coral Gables in Miami-Dade County, Florida is located southwest of downtown Miami and is home to the University of Miami.
 It is near Coconut Grove, South Miami, West Miami, and Little Havana.